bsymon/romc/README.md

 ---------------------

 If you find bugs or if you any ideas to improve romc, please create a new __issue__ on GitHub !
 Don't hesitate to fork !!

+#### Bugs

+- There is a "bug" in RCRomParser.py, with the regex.
+With name like this `Advance Wars 2 - Black Hole Rising (U) (Balance (V10) Hack)`, the word "Hack" is not found, but "V10" is.
+This cause the game to be considered as legit, with a dump version of 10.